Explore this course:

 Course description

-An opportunity to explore this cutting-edge field, where philosophy, psychology, neuroscience, linguistics and anthropology come together to discover how the mind works.
+This programme provides you with an opportunity to explore the cutting edge field of cognitive science, where philosophy, psychology, neuroscience, linguistics and anthropology come together to discover how the mind works.

-You’ll be based in the Department of Philosophy but free to take relevant modules in the departments of psychology, linguistics, human communication sciences, archaeology and music.
+You’ll be based in School of History, Philosophy and Digital Humanities, but free to take relevant modules in psychology, linguistics, human communication sciences, archaeology and music.

-With an extensive programme of events and research seminars, excellent facilities and more than 20 expert cognitive scientists working across the University, Sheffield is an exceptional place to study this exciting field.
+With an extensive programme of events and research seminars, excellent facilities and a large community of expert cognitive scientists working across the University, Sheffield is an exceptional place to study this exciting field.

 Intercalation